craftcms/docs/docs/nitro/2.x/commands.md

 Change PHP settings for a site.

 ```
-nitro iniset
+nitro iniset <?site>
 ```

+**Parameters**

+`site`
+: Optional hostname for an existing site, to be used instead of site prompt or current directory.

 **Example**

 ```
 $ nitro iniset
 Select a site:
   1. craft-support.nitro
   2. another-site.nitro
   3. plugins-dev.nitro